Peer Prediction with More Signals than Reports: Omitted results for DMI

-To get some intuition for these results, first consider the binary signal model and an agent who receives signals $H,L,L,L$.
+We can then show that truthfulness is \emph{not} an equilibrium for real-valued reports: in many cases the best response flips one or two of the truthful reports to increase the chance of a nonzero payoff in $M_\DMI$.
+To get some intuition, first consider the binary signal model and an agent who receives signals $H,L,L,L$.
 From the form of the mechanism, if they report truthfully, their score will be zero deterministically, since $M_{34}$ will have rank 1.
 Thus, they might consider deviating, say flipping the last $L$ to $H$.
 It turns out doing so keeps their expected score at zero, since the other agent is equally likely to align or misalign with their reports.
 The consistency of the other agent's strategies is crucial for this last fact; given any slight difference in their strategy for tasks 3 and 4, the first agent would deviate from truthfulness.

 It is precisely this sort of imbalance that easily arises in the real-valued signal model.
 Consider the Gaussian model with $a=b=1$ and $\rho=1/2$, at the equilibrium threshold $\tau=0$.
 Suppose the agent receives $x_1 = 10$, $x_2 = -10$, $x_3 = -10$, and $x_4=-1$.
 Reporting truthfully, $(H,L,L,L)$, would yield payoff 0 deterministically.
 But the agent may note that flipping the last $L$ to $H$ is ``safe'' in the sense that it is extremely unlikely that the other agent will differ in their reports on the first 3 tasks.
 So either the other agent reports $r_4 = L$, in which case the payment is zero for both agents, or $r_4 = H$, in which case both agents receive 1.
 As there is a reasonable chance of the latter case, about $0.2819$, that is roughly the expected score.